Key Takeaways

 Between market-driven innovation and consumer demand, there’s a growing call to move away from screen scraping.

 An illustrative infographic titled "Screen scraping vs. open banking.
 What's the difference?".
 It is divided into three sections: The first section is labeled "THE MAIN DIFFERENCE IS..." and shows a grid of binary code, indicating that the main difference is how data is accessed and used.
-The second section is labeled "SCREEN SCRAPING IS..." and shows a hooded figure icon, indicating that screen scraping is "collected without the financial institution's knowledge or permission."
+The second section is labeled "SCREEN SCRAPING IS..." and shows a hooded figure icon, indicating that screen scraping is "collected without the ability to control which data is shared or what happens to it next."
 The third section is labeled "OPEN BANKING IS..." and shows a shield icon, indicating that open banking is "collected with permission and agreement, and used to provide customers and members with improved financial services."

 Nearly half (45%) of customers of US national banks profess to already use or be interested in the concept of open banking, according to a 2023 Mastercard survey.